Notarized by Alexandra

 I can print your documents for a small fee if needed, but I’m not allowed to fill them out or provide legal advice.
 If you’re unsure about what to bring, don’t hesitate to reach out.
 I’m happy to help you prepare before your appointment!

-I know life can be unpredictable, and I do my best to be flexible when things come up.
+I understand life can be unpredictable, and I try to be flexible when certain situations arise.
 Here’s what to expect:

 Cancellations & Rescheduling: